Industrial Serial Device Servers & Converters

 Select models feature optocoupler isolation that completely blocks destructive stray currents, eliminating RS485 ground loop noise in high-EMI environments.

-Virtual COM Native
+Virtual COM Port & Redirector

-Featured Serial Gateways
+Featured Industrial Serial Device Servers

 Skip the catalog.
 Here are the most deployed hardware platforms chosen by our system integrators.